 One of the most visually moving aspects of the Memorial center is its wall of jars of collected soil, part of EJI’s Community Soil collection project, one of the ways they engage with the communities and part of the larger Community Remembrance project.
 Using the research conducted by EJI on lynching, community partners work with community members to gather soil from places where a lynching occurred, and to erect markers to signify the spot.
 They also assisted with this work in Montgomery, placing markers on sites that were historically significant to the Black community.

-The National Memorial for Peace and Justice is a six-acre open air sculpture guide, located on a small hilltop that overlooks the city of Montgomery, built to honor the lives of over 4000 African American men, women and children that were lynched and murdered by white mobs between 1877 and 1950.
+The National Memorial for Peace and Justice is a six-acre open air sculpture garden, located on a small hilltop that overlooks the city of Montgomery, built to honor the lives of over 4000 African American men, women and children that were lynched and murdered by white mobs between 1877 and 1950.
 These lives are represented by 800 weathered steel pillars, one for each county where a lynching or racial terror event took place.
 If known, the names and date of death are engraved on the pillars.

 As you walk among the sculptures it is impossible to shake the weight of what you feel.
 Seeing the names of the victims and where they live, gives the viewer a sense of familiarity; you start to “know” these victims and connect with their humanity, you mourn them.